18 Reasons to Become an Endoscopy Tech

-If we break this down, a gastrointestinal technician hourly wage amounts to almost $18 per hour.
+If we break this down, a gastrointestinal technician hourly wage amounts to about $18 per hour.
 And that’s just the median income.
 The highest earners can make more than $50,000 per year.

-Seeing as how the median income for all Americans in 2016 was just under $31,000, this profession offers excellent entry-level opportunities at higher-than-average levels.
+Seeing as how the median earnings for all Americans in 2016 was just under $31,000, this profession offers excellent entry-level opportunities at higher-than-average levels.

-Some endoscopy techs are trained on the job, but most employers prefer applicants who have completed a formal training program.
+Many endoscopy techs are trained on the job, but employers tend to prefer applicants who have their endoscopy technician certification.

-While it may be hard to find a degree program for endoscopy, you’ll find that many colleges and technical schools across the country offer excellent endoscopy technician certificate programs.
+While there aren’t degree programs for endoscopy, you’ll find that many technical and vocational schools across the country offer excellent endoscopy technician certification programs.

 12) You Won’t Spend Years in School